News Articles

 The colors on the chart correspond to the total number of core hours – nearly 884,000 – utilized by researchers at participating universities on PATh Facility hardware located at SDSC.

-PATh Extends Access to Diverse Set of High Throughout Computing Research Programs
+PATh Extends Access to Diverse Set of High Throughput Computing Research Programs

 UCSD announces the new PATh Facility and discusses its impact on science.